moxata/s-dumi/README.md

 # s-dumi

-Number to words (number spelling) in Bulgarian
+Number to words (number spelling) in Bulgarian.
+Version 1.1.0 adds support for EURO.
+You must pass "евро" as a second parameter.

 ## How to use?